trenthuber/cbs/README.md

 ## Overview

-To build your project, we first need to make a file called `build.c` which describes what to build.
+To build a project, you first need to make a file called `build.c` which describes what to build.

 ```c
 // build.c